VisTrails/VisTrails/doc/usersguide/parallelflow.rst

     started locally or not.
 If accepted, the controller will ask every connected engine to terminate and exit.

+Note that when VisTrails is exited, it will shutdown the engines that it started.
+If it started the controller, it will also be shutdown, along with every engine that might have connected to it from other machines.
+To prevent that, use the 'cleanup' button and choose not to stop them; they will detach from VisTrails and won't be killed automatically.
+You will still be able to use the 'cluster shutdown' button explicitely.

 The ``Map`` module
 ==================